-The project overall will investigate how, and in what ways, regeneration activities and associated changes in the neighbourhood environment are connected with health and wellbeing.
-Due to the intensive nature of investment in the study area, there is also scope for making interesting comparisons with the wider GoWell study, which examines the differences between various modes of regeneration that are taking place in Glasgow.
+The project overall investigated how, and in what ways, regeneration activities and associated changes in the neighbourhood environment were connected with health and wellbeing.
+Due to the intensive nature of investment in the study area, there was also scope for making interesting comparisons with the wider GoWell study, which examined the differences between various modes of regeneration that were taking place in Glasgow.

 Two major prospective assessments of the impacts of regeneration and the Glasgow 2014 Commonwealth Games:

-- People, Place and Prosperity examines the likelihood of the mega-event providing economic benefits to the local, host community.
+- People, Place and Prosperity examined the likelihood of the mega-event providing economic benefits to the local, host community.

-- Regeneration and Physical Activity Legacy assesses the potential of the Games to support citizens becoming more physically active.
+- Regeneration and Physical Activity Legacy assessed the potential of the Games to support citizens becoming more physically active.

 Publications in academic journals which explore: